zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 ### The onInputsSet method

 When the input values for the blade are ready, the framework will call the `onInputsSet` method.
-This is often when the extension fetches the data for the blade and update the view models that were created in the constructor.
-When the promise  that is returned from the `onInputsSet` method is resolved, the blade is considered 'loaded' the loading UI indicator will be removed from the blade.
+This is often when the extension fetches the data for the blade and updates the view models that were created in the constructor.
+When the promise that is returned from the `onInputsSet` method is resolved, the blade is considered 'loaded', and the loading UI indicator will be removed from the blade.
 The following is the `onInputsSet` method for the person object example.

 {"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#onInputsSet"}